 - Rails - Ruby is a beautiful language, but Rails is too bossy.
 I'm the human, I get to decide where things go and what they're called, thankyouverymuch

 - Half & half - it makes my tummy hurt

 - Gantt charts - also make my tummy hurt

-- Insufficient or invaluable automated testing
+- Too little or too much automated testing

 - Anything that implicitly makes me say "no" to the people and causes I care about